Wells County, Indiana

 Wells County is a county in the U.S. state of Indiana.
-As of the 2020 United States Census, the population was 28,180.
-The county seat (and only incorporated city) is Bluffton.

-Wells County is included in the Fort Wayne Metropolitan Statistical Area and the Fort Wayne–Huntington–Auburn Combined Statistical Area.
+As of the 2020 United States census, the population was 28,180.
+Its seat of government is Bluffton.
+Wells County is included in the Fort Wayne Metropolitan Statistical Area and the Fort Wayne—Huntington—Auburn Combined Statistical Area.

 History

-The future state of Indiana was first regulated by passage of the Northwest Ordinance in 1787.
-The governing structure created by this act created Wayne County as part of Indiana Territory in 1796.
-As the Territory's lands began filling with settlers, other counties were organized, and in December 1816 the State of Indiana was admitted to the Union.
-The state legislature approved (on 7 February 1835) an omnibus bill which authorized the division of portions of Wayne County into thirteen counties.
-Wells was named for William A. Wells.
-It was assigned to Allen County for legislative and administrative affairs at first.
+The Territory of Indiana was established in 1800 as legitimized by the Northwest Ordinance of 1787.
+The governing structure established through this act began creating counties in the territory as it became increasingly populated.
+In December 1816, the State of Indiana was admitted to the Union.
+Wells was named after famous frontiersmen William A. Wells who played a central role in the Northwest Indian Wars and the activity surrounding Fort Miami and Kekionga.
+It was initially assigned to Allen County for legislative and administrative affairs.

+In the winter of 1835, Col. John Vowter of Jennings County, Chairman of the Committee on New Counties, introduced a bill proposing that the assembly "lay out all the unorganized territory to which the Indian title had been extinguished in the state into a suitable number of counties".
+This bill would be approved later that year on February 7, effectively creating thirteen Northern Indiana counties, one of which was Wells.

-On 2 February 1837 an act was passed by the state, authorizing Wells County to be organized independent of Allen County, and specifying 1 May for the date of first meeting.
-However, that meeting did not take place, so an act dated 20 January 1838 further authorized the meeting of appointed commissioners to decide on a county seat.
-That vote was completed on 5 March 1838, selecting Bluffton.
+On February 2, 1837, an act was passed by the state, authorizing Wells County to be organized independent of Allen County, and specifying May 1 for the date of the first meeting.
+However, that meeting did not take place, and so an act dated January 20, 1838, authorized the meeting of appointed commissioners to decide on a county seat.
+That vote was completed on March 5, 1838, selecting Bluffton.

 Geography

-The low rolling hills of Wells County have been deforested and are now completely devoted to agriculture and urban development.
 The Wabash River flows to the northwest, draining the central and upper part of the county, while the lower part is drained by the Salamonie River, also flowing to the northwest.
 The highest point on the terrain (935 ft ASL) is an isolated rise on the county's south borderline with Jay County, one-half mile (0.8 km) east of the NE corner of Blackford County.

 According to the 2010 census, the county has a total area of 370.25 sqmi, of which 368.09 sqmi (or 99.42%) is land and 2.16 sqmi (or 0.58%) is water.